-When I created my first SaaS comp plan, not only did I have no clue to start, but there were also no available benchmarks or industry “rules of thumbs” so I literally just took a stab in the dark and refined our plan as we went along.
+When I created my first SaaS comp plan, not only did I have no clue to start (I didn’t even know how to make a sales plan, let alone a comp plan), but there were also no available benchmarks or industry “rules of thumbs” so I literally just took a stab in the dark and refined our plan as we went along.
 Luckily for all of us, there are now many benchmarks and reports points we can use to understand industry norms around SaaS sales compensation.

 Here is how I approach compensation planning for SaaS sales teams.
 This is just a starting place from which you can build a plan that works for your organization.